SAP/openui5-docs/docs/Step_10_Implement_Lazy_Loading_cdab0a1.md

 			oQuery = oArgs["?query"];
 			if (oQuery && _aValidTabKeys.indexOf(oQuery.tab) > -1){
 				oView.getModel("view").setProperty("/selectedTabKey", oQuery.tab);
-				*HIGHLIGHT START*// support lazy loading for the hobbies and notes tab if (oQuery.tab === "Hobbies" || oQuery.tab === "Notes"){
+				// support lazy loading for the hobbies and notes tab if (oQuery.tab === "Hobbies" || oQuery.tab === "Notes"){
 					// the target is either "resumeTabHobbies" or "resumeTabNotes" this.getRouter().getTargets().display("resumeTab" + oQuery.tab);
 				}
-*HIGHLIGHT END*

 			} else {
 				// the default query param should be visible at all time this.getRouter().navTo("employeeResume", {